DEgITx/rats-search/README.md

 * Drag and drop torrents (expand local search database with specific torrents)
 * Descriptions association from trackers
 * Torrent generation and automatic adding to search DB
+* WebSockets & REST API for server/search engine.
+You can made search request and create your own UI client.

 ## Architecture
 ![Basic Architecture](docs/img/ratsarch.png)